 The Earliest Obtainable Map of France Important early map of France and Belgium, which first appeared in the 1478 Rome edition of Ptolemy's Geography, Claudii Ptholomei Alexandrini.
 Cosmographia..., created under the direction of Conrad Swenheym (who apprenticed with Guttenberg), and published after Swenheym's death (1477), by Arnold Buckinck.
 One of the earliest printed maps of France, preceded only by the Bologna edition of Ptolemy.
-The present map is an excellent example of Conrad Swenheym's finely engraved map of the British Isles, based upon Ptolemy.
 As noted by Rodney Shirley: The new copper plates engraved at Rome for the 1478 edition of Ptolemy's 'Geography' are much superior in clarity and craftsmanship to those of the Bologna edition.
 There is evidence that work on the Rome edition had been started in 1473 or 1474, and several of the plates may well have been engraved before those printed [by Taddeo Crivelli] at Bologna in 1477.
 The printing was carried out by two skilled printers of German origin: Conrad Sweynheym and his successor Arnold Buckinck; the publisher was Domitius Calderinus.
 Many consider the Rome plates to be the finest Ptolemaic plates produced until Gerard Mercator engraved his classical world atlas of 1578."
 Swenheym (and Arnold Pannartz) introduced the printing press to Italy at the height of the Renaissance, having been apprenticed to Guttenberg.
-Initially, under the enthusiastic patronage of Pope Paul II,
+Initially, under the enthusiastic patronage of Pope Paul II, Swenheym concentrated on publishing texts, but later turned to producing the first illustrated